 The distribution network is formed by power lines and voltage transformation elements of less than 220 kV, and communication elements, protections, control, auxiliary services, land, buildings and other necessary supporting elements.
 Lines with tension equal or greater than 220 kV and facilities for international interconnection or island systems constitute the transportation network.
 The Electric Network of Spain owns the transportation network as well as being the Technical Manager of the Spanish electricity system operation.

 The activity of distribution has a regulated character, under the principle of a single network and natural monopoly, and their remuneration is determined by the Government, which in turn determines the prices they charge for their services (tolls) that are unique throughout the national territory.
 Distribution of the funds received and remuneration corresponding to each distributor is made by a settlement system.
 The distributor is responsible for the operation, maintenance and the development of its distribution network, and also has to ensure that its network has the capacity to fulfill, in the long-term, reasonable demands for the distribution of electricity.
 Other functions of distributors are performing contracts for access to the networks, meter reading of customer accounts and consumer billing.
 Distributors do not sell electricity.

-EDP is the 4th power distributor in Spain with a market share of 4% and leading the quality of service, with the lowest EITRIC (Equivalent Interruption Time Related to the Installed Capacity) in the sector.
+HCDE, an EDP group company, is the 4th power distributor in Spain with a market share of 4% and leading the quality of service, with the lowest EITRIC (Equivalent Interruption Time Related to the Installed Capacity) in the sector.
 In addition, it is the 2nd largest distributor of natural gas with a share of 9% and leader in efficiency ratios: Opex (Operating Expenditure) and Capex (Capital Expenditure).